IrinaVKuznetsova/CirGO/README.md

 Irina Kuznetsova, irina.kuznetsova@perkins.org.au
 Artur Lugmayr, lartur@acm.org

-**CirGO manual was designed to help people with limited or no programming experience to install the CirGO software.**
+**CirGO manual was designed to help people with limited or no programming experience to install the CirGO software**
 * For CirGO installation instructions for Version 1.0 for [Python 2+](https://github.com/IrinaVKuznetsova/CirGO/tree/master/Py2%2B)
 * For CirGO installation instructions for Version 2.0 for [Python 3+](https://github.com/IrinaVKuznetsova/CirGO/tree/master/Py3%2B)